 “We treat the whole person,” says Dr. Nelson, “and in doing so, our integrated model of treatment assists patients with all sides of psychiatric, neurological, psychological and medical functioning of the patient.
 This approach allows us to address psychological issues such as behaviors and coping skills, moderate symptoms and treat the brain through medical, psychiatric and medical interventions so that all parts are working at their best.”

-The therapists, doctors, and others at The Florida House Experience work with every individual to understand exactly what treatment methods may work for them.
+The therapists, doctors, and others at FHE Health work with every individual to understand exactly what treatment methods may work for them.
 Methods might include options such as cognitive behavioral therapy, neuro-rehabilitation, and even medication.

 “There is no medication for BPD,” says Dr. Nelson, “so we generally manage the symptoms of this disorder.
 Medication can be helpful when there are mood or other issues that are a part of the presentation of the patient.
 Bipolar disorder is generally accepted to have to be treated with medication, and this is the standard in psychiatric practice.”